CruelMoney/mod-api-docs/source/index.html.md

 ## Overview

 Use our analyzers to make general conclusions about a text. <br>
-All analyzers can be used from `/api/v1/analyze/{type}` or using the moderation endpoint: `/api/v1/moderation/text` if the analyzer has been to a project in your dashboard.
+All analyzers can be used from `/api/v1/analyze/{type}` or using the moderation endpoint: `/api/v1/moderation/text` if the analyzer model has been added to a project in your dashboard.

 ## Language Analyzer